If I Drive a Hybrid, Will That Affect My Car Insurance?

 Early adopters of electric cars such as the Nissan Leaf, Tesla Roadster, and Renault Zoe did report difficulties getting cost-effective insurance for their cars.
 Many insurers did initially raise premium prices or even declined to insure these cars due to the cost of the repairs.
 These cars involve a lot of new technology, and repair centres are a specialist service.

 But now, a lot more hybrids and e-cars are on the road and we have more data for repair costs.
 This means insurance companies have lowered costs significantly to be on par with any other vehicle.

 Just because your insurance will stay the same, doesn’t mean you can’t save money.
 You can take advantage of an SEAI electric vehicle grant, which offers you up to €5000 on both hybrid and fully electric cars.
 The grant size will depend on the car value.
 It starts at €2,000 for a car in the price list of €14,000-€15,000, rising to €5,000 on cars worth €20,000 or more.

 Not only that, but many insurers do offer a price discount for electric or hybrid cars as an incentive.
 Aviva will give you 10% if you buy your electric car insurance online.

 Of course, deals are changing all the time.
 Get in touch today with your make and model of hybrid vehicle.
 We’ll do our best to find you the best quote on the market.

-If you own a hybrid or electric car, or are thinking of buying one, feel free to call us and we can help you find the right cover for you and your car.
-You can talk to us Mon-Fri between 8.30am and 5.30pm on 0818 224433 or 042 9359051.
+If you own a hybrid or electric car, or are thinking of buying one, feel free to contact us and we can help you find the right cover for you and your car.
+You can talk to our experts Mon-Fri between 8.30am and 5.30pm on 0818 224433 or 042 9359051.